-It is important to be aware of the fact that all Aboriginal sites in NSW are protected under the National Parks and Wildlife Act 1974, and it is an offence to damage or destroy them (this includes collecting artefacts) without prior permission of the Director-General of the NSW Office of Environment and Heritage (OEH).
+It is important to be aware of the fact that all Aboriginal sites in NSW are protected under the National Parks and Wildlife Act 1974, and it is an offence to damage or destroy them (this includes collecting artefacts) without prior permission of the NSW Government.
 The penalties for harming an Aboriginal site (which could include graffiti) are up to $275,000 and one year’s imprisonment for individuals and $1.1 million for corporations.

 The most important aspect of the legislation is what is known as ‘due diligence’.
 If someone is planning an activity that may disturb the ground or old growth trees, they must show that they have taken steps to avoid damaging or harming any Aboriginal site.
 Therefore including a review of potential Aboriginal heritage issues (whether at desk-top level or up to a full archaeological survey) will ensure Aboriginal sites are not accidentally damaged and the people doing the work (individuals and ‘corporations’) are not liable for prosecution.

 The two pieces of legislation that most effect Aboriginal heritage management in NSW are:

 There are a number of key sections in the NP&W Act, which are relevant to Aboriginal Heritage.
 These sections deal with the specific protection of:

 - particularly significant Aboriginal sites by the Minister for the Environment (s.84),